 - Serve in bowls, sprinkled with freshly chopped parsley for fresh, grassy, Vitamin C filled flavour.

 Finally, ladle into bowls and serve with fresh crusty bread for dunking in the spicy juices.

 Leftovers can be chilled, portioned into individual freezer bags and frozen for up to 3 months.

 If you have enjoyed this recipe for Spicy Sausage Bean Casserole you may also like these:

-Great memories are attached to making this meal, while in Devon on holiday.
-Cooking dinner for our hosts resulted in more people being added to the guest list during the day.
-Extra beans, tomatoes and wine added, we sat happily around their big oak table, enjoying good food and most importantly, great company.
-Friendships forged as conversation flowed.
-Most importantly, a feast to remember.
+I have wonderful memories attached to making this meal.
+While on holiday in Devon I wanted to make a meal for friends.
+As I began cooking dinner for our hosts more people being added to the guest list during the day.
+So, I added extra beans, tomatoes and wine, we sat happily around their big oak table, enjoying good food and most importantly, great company.
+Friendships were forged as the conversation flowed.
+And, it became a feast to remember.

 Whatever you are making, baking and creating in your kitchens, have fun preparing your feast.